On extremes for Gaussian subordination: Introduction

 the maximum of the process, appropriately normalized in the same way as for i.i.d.\ standard Gaussian, converges weakly to a Gumbel distribution.
 More generally, the associated point process of exceedances converges weakly to a Poisson point process.
 See \citet[Chapter 4]{leadbetter1983extremes} and \citet[Theorem 16.2.1]{kulik20heavy}.
-Our assumption in Section \ref{se:model}, if specialized to the univariate case, first requires that $\pc{X_k}$ admits a one-sided moving average representation $X_k=\sum_{l=0}^\infty \psi_l \epsilon_{k-l}$ with centered Gaussian i.i.d. $\pc{\epsilon_l}$.
+We also note that the intermediate regime $\lim_{n\to\infty}\gamma(n)\log n\in(0,\infty)$ is studied in \cite{mittal1975limit} for corresponding limit theorems.
+Our assumptions in Section \ref{se:model} below, if specialized to the univariate case, first require that $\pc{X_k}$ admits a one-sided moving average representation $X_k=\sum_{l=0}^\infty \psi_l \epsilon_{k-l}$ with centered Gaussian i.i.d.\ $\pc{\epsilon_l}$.
 Recall that this is assuming $\{X_k\}$ to be purely nondeterministic, a mild condition characterized by the existence of a spectral density $f(\lambda)$ satisfying the Kolmogorov condition $\int_{-\pi}^\pi \log f(\lambda)d\lambda>-\infty$; see \citet[Section 10.7]{grenander1958toeplitz}.
 Note that $\gamma(k)=\sum_{l=0}^\infty \psi_{k+l}\psi_l$ under the assumption.
 In addition, we suppose that

 as $l\rightarrow\infty$.
 The condition \eqref{eq:psi l decay univariate} can be shown (see Lemma \ref{le:behavior_acf} below) to imply the Berman condition \eqref{eq:generalcovbehave}.
 On the other hand, condition \eqref{eq:psi l decay univariate} may be viewed as not much stronger than the Berman condition.
 For example, it allows the possibility $\lim_{n\rightarrow\infty} \gamma(n)n^{\gamma}=\infty$ for any $\gamma>0$; see, e.g., \citet[Section 2.2.4]{pipiras2017long}.